csem/experiment_tracker/README.md

 Metrics should be added to the resulting pandas dataframe creating new rows with levels ("metrics",NameOfYourMetric)

 # Structure of the resulting pandas dataframe
 The base loader returns an hierchical pandas dataframe.
-Each row has two levels.
-Each column has one or two levels depending whether you are loading an experiment or multiple experiments over more dates
+This contains all parameters, plus paths to import files.
+The name of this pandas dataframe is param_df
+In addition to this, each plotting function requires another pandas dataframe, called df_parallel_coordinate